sz3/libcimbar/WASM.md

 ## Releases

-Both wasm and asm.js releases are available [here](https://github.com/sz3/libcimbar/releases/tag/latest).
+wasm and asm.js releases are available [here](https://github.com/sz3/libcimbar/releases/latest).
 The wasm build is what cimbar.org uses.
-The asm.js build can be downloaded, extracted, and run locally.
+The asm.js build can be downloaded, extracted, and run in a local web browser.

 ## Build